guinik/guinik/README.md

 ## 📌 Pinned Repositories

-> Most of my work is private due to ongoing projects, my full-time role, and entrepreneurial ideas.
-> The repos listed here are older (some 2+ years old) and mostly simple experiments — I dedicate my energy to private, high-impact work.
+> The repos listed here are older (some 2+ years old) and mostly simple experiments.
 But will try to make up some time for small data sciency projects.

 <p align="left">
   <a href="https://github.com/guinik/GiveMeSomeCreditDataset">